How to configure a notice for CPRA compliance

 2. If none of the selected vendors process SPIs, this section remains empty.
 Capture d’écran 2023-03-09 à 17.50.25

 6. Scroll down to the Purposes section.
-The purposes associated with the selected vendors appear above the three mandatory CPRA categories.
-Capture d’écran 2023-03-09 à 17.53.12
+The purposes associated with the selected vendors appear below the three default CPRA categories.
+You can choose to keep these default categories, edit or delete them.

 cpracustom